Summer Semester Study Abroad

 Tuition, Fees, and Financial Aid

-Students on all semester study abroad programs pay tuition and fees directly to the consortium partner.
+Students on all summer session study abroad programs pay tuition and fees directly to the consortium partner.
 Cornish will work with the student and the consortium partner to apply some or all of the student’s financial aid award toward the study abroad fees; any remaining charges are the student’s responsibility.
 Students should fully research their prospective program's policies and procedures prior to meeting with the Student Accounts Manager at Cornish.

 As part of the College’s application, students must discuss their plans with their Department Chair and receive the department’s approval to study abroad.
 The Assistant Registrar can help students determine a preliminary schedule of classes.